waterproofing garage basements pools

 Drytech has designed a special waterproof pump shaft that allows companies to create pumping points inside the bed.

-The wells are made in the Bedano workshop, in Switzerland, and shipped to the construction site, wherever it is in the world, where they are prepared by the Drytech technician.
+The special waterproof wells are manufactured in the workshop in Bedano, Switzerland, and shipped to the construction site, wherever in the world they may be, where they are prepared by the Drytech technician.

 This is the case of the construction site opened directly in the North Sea, where 36 pump wells were installed, subsequently sealed and incorporated into the bed.